sanskrit-lexicon/csl-pywork/v02/readme_dtd.txt

       add element 'info' with attributes seq, n, part for 'hom', attribute n="pwk"
       add 'hom' to children of 'body'
-      div does not have attributes
-shs : for elt. 'div', attribute 'n', add values E | Poem skd : add element 'mark' with attribute 'n'
-      for 'C', attribute 'n', add values 7 | 8 | 9 | 10 | 11
+      div does not have attributes.
+Change "#REQUIRED" to "#IMPLIED" for the attributes of div. shs : for elt. 'div', attribute 'n', add values E | Poem skd : add element 'mark' with attribute 'n' for 'C', attribute 'n', add values 7 | 8 | 9 | 10 | 11